kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // EvictionRequestStatus represents the last observed status of the eviction request. type EvictionRequestStatus struct {
-    // Conditions can be used by interceptors to share additional information about the eviction
+    // Conditions can be used by interceptors to share additional information about the eviction.
-	// See EvictionRequestConditionType for eviction request specific conditions.
 	// request.
+	//
+	// Eviction request specific conditions are: Complete.
+	//
+	// Complete condition means that the eviction request is no longer being processed by any
+	// eviction interceptor.
+This may be either because the pod has been terminated or deleted, or
+	// because the eviction request has been canceled.
     // +optional
     // +patchMergeKey=type
     // +patchStrategy=merge